THE VOLGA GERMANS IN PORTLAND

 Steamship "Pennsylvania" in 1872 on its maiden voyage.
 Source: Wikipedia Commons.

-John and Lena welcomed two more children into the family; Margaret (1905) and Joseph (June 1907).
+John and Lena welcomed two more children into the family: Margaret (born 1905) and Joseph (born June 1907).

 John Henry married Bertie Lee Mashburn on October 22, 1910.
 Along with his brother Henry, John Henry and Bertie Lee founded the Yeager Bros.
 Bakery at 1977 E. Stark St. in the Montavilla district east of Portland.
 The business was later renamed the Montavilla Bakery.

-Elizabeth Yeager married Peter Walters and they founded a Portland bakery known as Rotary Bread.
+Elizabeth Yeager married Peter Walters, and they founded a bakery in Portland known as Rotary Bread.

-Peter was born November 7, 1891 in North Plains, Oregon.
-His parents, Fred and Katharine Walters were born in Russia and among the early Volga German pioneers in Oregon.
-Peter opened his first store in 1923 between 3rd and 4th avenues on Yamhill Street at the old Farmer's Market.
-He continued in operation until his retirement in early 1961 when there were four stores in the Portland area.
+Peter was born on November 7, 1891, in North Plains, Oregon.
+His parents, Fred and Katharine Walters, were born in Russia.
+They were among the early Volga German pioneers in Oregon.
+Peter opened his first store in 1923, located between 3rd and 4th avenues on Yamhill Street, at the old Farmer's Market.
+He continued in operation until his retirement in early 1961, when there were four stores in the Portland area.
 Peter died in November of the same year and was buried at the Rose City Cemetery.

 Rotary Bread 1935 Champions